-Captain Spotswood is our un-wooded Pinot Noir and has been crafted from our young Pinot vines.
-Captain Spotswood displays true cool climate red fruit flavours.
-It has been made in a style that showcases the red fruit characters of the wine.
-Ideal for pairing with a wide range of food including Tasmanian seafood, pasta, lamb and duck, and can be enjoyed with friends and family all year round.
+Captain Spotswood Pinot Noir and has been crafted from select Bangor vines and gently aged in large-format old oak.
+Captain Spotswood displays true cool climate red fruit flavours and aromas, and is ideal for pairing with a wide range of food including Tasmanian seafood, pasta, lamb and duck, and can be enjoyed with friends and family all year round.

-Enjoy a glass of Captain Spotswood Pinot Noir at the Bangor Shed, and order online.
+Enjoy a glass of Captain Spotswood Pinot Noir at Bangor Vineyard Shed, and order online.

 Captain John Spotswood, a retired army officer, was the first settler to be granted land at what was to become Bangor, including the land where Bangor's vineyard now stands.
 Early accounts record that he rather enjoyed a drink, and we expect he would have fancied a glass of our Pinot Noir, bearing his name.